How Much Deposit Do You Need For a Second Home Mortgage?

 Equity which originated outside the EEA.
 Lenders may require funds to have come from inside the European Economic Area.

 Builders deposits.
-Developers of new homes often offer deposit help to incentivise customers to buy one of their properties.
-Not all lenders like this form of equity, however.
+Developers of new homes often offer deposit help to incentivize customers to buy one of their properties.
+However, not all lenders like this form of equity.

-Equity loan or unsecured loans.
-The majority of lenders won’t allow these types of loan to be used as a form of deposit on a second home.
+Equity loans or unsecured loans.
+Most lenders will not allow these types of loans to be used as a deposit on a second home.

 Cryptocurrency.
 Mortgages secured against cryptocurrencies like Bitcoin are still rare in the UK.